 Ryoshi, multiple locations island-wide.

 Taking Japanese culinary art to another level, you’ll find sushi and sashimi galore at Kunti’s two island-based sushi bars.
 At Kunti 3 Sushi Bar you’ll find sushi in a bowl (AKA sushi don), classic sushi rolls, and plenty of sushi and sashimi platters to share.
 Feel like going all out?
-Try the whole lobster sashimi set, with the lobster taking centre stage, surrounded by expertly prepared sashimi and salmon roe sushi.
+Try the whole set of Sashimi on the Boat, with expertly prepared sashimi and salmon roe sushi.
 Order a selection of sake cocktails to get the full experience.
 Kanpai!

 Sushimi has taken Japan’s famed sushi train and turned it into a cool and quirky restaurant concept.
 Sushi, sushi and more sushi – the chefs whip up classic as well as signature rolls from the freshest ingredients and delivery it via the rotating carousel.
 Choose from the a la carte menu, and if you’re feeling adventurous, try Sushimi’s own creations like sushi burritos and sushi donuts.
 Or, let your creativity go wild and customise your own rolls, complete with vegan and vegetarian options too.